LastHasagi/Django/README.md

 # Chrome-extension-
-Chrome todo extension in JavaScript, I'm learning JS and trying to improve my skills
+Chrome to-do extension in JavaScript, I'm learning JS and trying to improve my skills